tom-barbereau/tom-barbereau.github.io/content/reads.md

 [The Social Shaping of Technology](https://www.goodreads.com/en/book/show/988063) by _Donald MacKenzie_ and _Judy Wajcman_ (1985)
 : The collected works demonstrate how technology is affected at a fundamental level by the social context in which it develops.

-[The Social Construction of Technological Systems](https://mitpress.mit.edu/9780262517607/the-social-construction-of-technological-systems/) by _Wiebe Bijker_, _Trevor Pinch_, and _Thomas P. Hughes: (1987)
+[The Social Construction of Technological Systems](https://mitpress.mit.edu/9780262517607/the-social-construction-of-technological-systems/) by _Wiebe Bijker_, _Trevor Pinch_, and _Thomas Hughes_: (1987)
 : The authors formulate a groundbreaking approach to the study of science, technology, and society – as well as everything in between.

 [Machanising Proof](https://mitpress.mit.edu/9780262632959/mechanizing-proof/) by _Donald MacKenzie_ (2001)